pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

         Diode saturation current

     solar_azimuth
         Azimuth angle of the sun in degrees East of North.
+The solar azimuth angle describes the sun’s position along the horizon relative to a reference point.
         The pvlib-python convention is defined as degrees east of north, so North = 0°, East = 90°, South = 180°, West = 270°.